lofisofi3/lofisofi3/README.md

-- 👋 Hi, I’m never boring
+- 👋 Hi, I’m never boring, suck at coding, and want to change the world using technology
 - 👀 I’m interested in Blockchain, Cryptocurrency, Data Science, UX, Quality Assurance
 - 🌱 I’m currently learning something new everyday
-- 💞️ I’m looking to collaborate on world impact projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ... challenge accepted?

 <!---